sanket9006/Developer-Student-Clubs-DSC-Solution-Challenge-2020/README.md

     gives labeling of small parts too.
 AR helps the student better remember the information they have just learned.

 **Walk us through the steps you took to test your solution**

+           When we were creating this app, at that time we were creating APK of our project simultaneously for testing almost we have created APK 40 times.
+Out of which 20 were regarding the screen resolution problem related to multiple devices.
+Also, I have distributed this app among my friends for suggestions and testing.
+During this, I have come across several issues that I fixed in my Final App.

 **Please share the outcome of your testing strategy.
 What specific feedback did you receive from users?
 What specifically